 - Terms Apply.
 For rates and fees of the Marriott Bonvoy Brilliant card, click here.

 The card has an interesting benefits package that includes 15 elite night credits towards Marriott Bonvoy status, a $100 credit when staying at St. Regis and Ritz Carlton properties, a Priority Pass lounge membership, Global Entry reimbursement, an annual free night (up to 50,000 Marriott points), and a $300 credit towards Marriott purchases per calendar year.
 This annual credit can be applied to hotel room rates, in-room dining, and more, making the annual fee a bit easier to swallow.

 Further, the card comes with free mid-tier Marriott Bonvoy Gold Elite status.
 This isn’t quite as powerful as Hilton Diamond, but it will get you access to upgrades, late checkout, and more.

-Further, you can upgrade to Marriott Bonvoy Platinum Elite status by spending $75,000 per calendar year on the card, which may be worth it depending on your Marriott purchase patterns.
+You can also upgrade to Marriott Bonvoy Platinum Elite status by spending $75,000 per calendar year on the card, which may be worth it depending on your Marriott purchase patterns.